Chapter 9 : One of Theirs

 Her fingers grazed over the glass where her cheek was depicted.
 They brushed gently down the false face and farther along the mirror until the tip of her black nail was just over image of her heart.
 The oxygen shook her lungs as she brought it in with violent sobs.

-Her nails quivered over the smooth surface until she was no longer able to handle it, to handle to worthless face glancing back at her.
+Her nails quivered over the smooth surface until she was no longer able to handle it, to handle the worthless face glancing back at her.

 Another scream ripped from her and she dug her nails into the glass.

 They were too frail to handle the assault.

 Their tips began breaking, but she kept clawing against the failure.
 Despite the cracking, she didn’t stop.
 She continued to attack her own reflection, putting so much force behind her fingers that the thin nails started peeling back to reveal the soft flesh underneath, blood dripping from them.

 A quick knock at the door forced her to stop.